JustAnotherHeroRiding/Mentoring-Angel/Angular/Lesson 7/Lesson 7 Forms and Angular Material.md

 - we can use regex to validate the input
 - custom validators using the `validatorFn` type, in the background using `abstractControl`

-dali imeto ima edna  brojka
+## Task
+Check if the username contain a number?
-throw an error that it should have at least one number
+Throw an error that it should have at least one number if it does not

 async validators- depends on some external call- Could be used for checking if a username is taken